How to type fast – Master the 10 finger system with these 8 typing tips

 2. Set Your Own Goals

 What is your long-term goal, what your daily target?
-Practicing typing for several hours each day is a sure way of progressing quickly, but how do you know how far you’ve progressed after a week of training, or how do you know when you’re ready to move on from the home row to the bottom row, for example?
-By setting goals!
+Practicing typing for several hours each day enables you to progress quickly.
+However, how do you know how far you have progressed after a week of training?
+How do you know when you are ready to move on from the home to the bottom row?
+Set realistic but challenging goals!

 Session goals – Before each training session, set a primary goal, and several secondary goals.
-For example, you could set a primary goal of being able to hit any key on the home row, 20 times in a row, without looking at the keyboard, and as secondary goals, learning the keys for the left hand, the keys for your right hand, and so on.
+You could set a primary goal of being able to hit any key on the home row, 20 times in a row, without looking at the keyboard.
+Suitable secondary goals would be learning the keys for the left and/or the right hand, and so on.

 Strong goals – By reaching your goals you will be able to properly judge your progress each week.
 As a final piece of advice: be creative when setting your goals, and try to set them as difficult as possible, even if it requires extra work.
 You wouldn’t be happy reaching a goal that was too easy, would you?
 If you don’t know your goals I suggest to browse this post listing various typing test websites.